This article explains the cause and solution of a major problem after inserting a USB device – “USB device not recognize.”

 Sometimes when you insert your USB device into your laptop or computer – you end up getting a notice saying “USB device not recognized.”

-This issue is more common with some USB device such as Memory Card, Flash Drive, Keyboard, and Pen Drive.
+This issue is more common with some USB devices such as Memory Card, Flash drives, Keyboard, and Pen drives.

 Now you may be asking – what’s the reason behind this?